williamhzo/williamhzo/README.md

 Hi, I’m William 👋

-Frontend Engineer from Bordeaux 🇫🇷, living in Porto 🇵🇹.
+Product-driven and user-first _Frontend Engineer_.

 Passionate about design systems, CSS, UX and crafting intuitive interfaces.

+Currently freelancing (next availability: 2023), learning and contributing to Open-Source projects.

-Product-driven and user-first, I'm currently Frontend Lead at [Mansa](https://getmansa.com/), building the product and design system from scratch: from research and specifications to QA and impact analysis.
+Previously Frontend Lead at [Mansa](https://getmansa.com/), building the product and design system from scratch: from research and specifications to QA and impact analysis.

+---

 [williamhzo.me](https://williamhzo.me/) is my personal website.